harakiriru/yoroi/README.md

 We believe in recognizing and rewarding those who join us early and help fuel our growth.

 *   **Points System:** Earn Yoroi Points by actively using the platform.
 This includes:
-    *   Trading on Hyperliquid using our referral link.
+    *   Trading on Hyperliquid using our referral link (Link to be provided when available).
     *   Utilizing features that incorporate a builder fee (when implemented).
 *   **Future Utility & Token:** These points are designed to have significant future value.
     *   Our goal is to launch a **Yoroi Token** once the platform achieves stable cash flow or via a community consensus vote.